-All new laboratory workers attend a local site specific laboratory induction.
-Records of OHS inductions and training are maintained for auditing purposes.
-All contractors engaged to work at the University have been appropriately inducted.
-4 Consultation arrangements are in place to ensure University workers are included in the decision making process impacting on workplace health and safety.
-Faculty, Institute and Key Division OHS committees are active, chaired by the appropriate Senior Manager, correctly represented and meet a minimum of 4 times per year.
-Minutes from the Faculty, Institute and Key Division OHS Committees are forwarded to the OHS Division, and published on UQ OHS website.
+• All contractors engaged to work at the University have been appropriately inducted.
+4 Consultation arrangements are in place to ensure University workers are included in the decision-making process impacting on workplace health and safety.
+Faculty, Institute and Key Division OHS committees are active, chaired by the appropriate Senior Manager, correctly represented, and meet a minimum of 4 times per year.
+Minutes from the Faculty, Institute and Key Division OHS Committees are forwarded to the OHS Division and published on UQ OHS website.
 5 To ensure information on OHS issues is provided and understood by all relevant persons.
 Workers are advised of the OHS website during local inductions.
 The UQ "New Worker OHS Induction Checklist" is completed as verification that relevant OHS issues have been discussed.
 Online safety training and induction modules contain competency assessments, with a minimum pass mark requirement.
 Successful completion is verified by the workers Manager/Supervisor.
-Organisational units have appropriate and effective communication mechanisms in place (e.g. a dedicated OHS noticeboard or intranet site.
+Organizational units have appropriate and effective communication mechanisms in place (e.g., a dedicated OHS noticeboard or intranet site).
 Minutes from the Faculty, Institute and Key Division OHS Committees are disseminated locally to the workers they represent.
-6 To report and record in accordance with documented procedures and legislative requirements all workplace injuries, illnesses, incidents, and health and safety hazards, dangerous occurrences and systems failures. • 100% of all incident reports are signed off and actioned appropriately by the Head of Section/Faculty/Institute within 12 weeks of the event.
+6 To report and record in accordance with documented procedures and legislative requirements all workplace injuries, illnesses, incidents, and health and safety hazards, dangerous occurrences, and systems failures. • 100% of all incident reports are signed off and actioned appropriately by the Head of Section/Faculty/Institute within 12 weeks of the event.
 7 To document the University's health and safety policy, plans and procedures in accordance with the requirements of the Work Health and Safety Act and Regulations.
 OHS Policies, Procedures and Guidelines are reviewed at least every 3 years, and in accordance with legislative changes.
-Faculty, Institute and Key Division OHS committees have developed a 'Health and Safety Management Plan', and it is reviewed annually.
+Faculty, Institute and Key Division OHS committees have developed a 'Health and

+Safety Management Plan', and it is reviewed annually.
 8 The University ensures that OHS documents are clearly identifiable, easily located and include their issue status.
-All workers have access to required OHS documents (e.g. via UQ and local websites, local network drives, dedicated OHS notice boards).
+All workers have access to required OHS documents (e.g., via UQ and local websites, local network drives, dedicated OHS notice boards).
 All OHS documents include date and version number.
 9 To provide a risk management process that is proportionate with the nature of workplace activities and scale of health and safety risks.
 All active risk assessments on the Risk Management Database are assessed and approved by the Supervisor.
-20% of all active risk assessments on the database are audited.
+Risk assessments on the database are audited.
 The UQ OHS Workplace Assessment Checklist is completed annually by local Safety Managers/Coordinators.
 A 'Corrective Action Plan' is developed from audit findings to resolve identified hazards.
 Results from OHS audits and inspections are discussed at the relevant local OHS committee.
-10 A system is in place to identify and manage all emergency situations and critical incidents that could affect University staff, students and visitors.
+10 A system is in place to identify and manage all emergency situations and critical incidents that could affect University staff, students, and visitors.
 All workers must complete compulsory online Annual Fire Safety training annually, or equivalent training at their facility.
 Building and Floor Wardens are appointed and trained in accordance with UQ requirements.
 Emergency practice evacuations occur in accordance with UQ requirements.
 Building occupants are provided with written feedback following practice evacuation events.